Lekshmi288/MySQL-projects/Chinook_Data_Analysis/README.md

 # SQL Analysis of the Chinook Music Store Dataset

-In this project, you'll perform basic and advanced analysis of the Chinook database using SQL queries and functions.
+In this project, I perform basic and advanced analysis of the Chinook database using SQL queries and functions.

 Learning objectives:
 * setup a docker container with mysql server